How Are We Supposed to Rule the World With One Less Warship in the Persian Gulf!?

 Congressman Mike Coffman, Republican from Colorado, has made public [1] a broad plan for where exactly to make the approximately $500 billion in cuts mandated by the sequestration deal.
 You know, the cuts that almost every notable official in the White House, Pentagon, and Congress claims are too drastic and would be devastating to US national security.
 Coffman, no dove, makes targeting areas of waste look easy:

 1. $150 billion.
-Require annual reductions in defense spending by the Department of Defense through reducing programs and activities which do not contribute significantly to military capability, allowing leaders of Defense to use their expertise to combat wasteful earmarks and respond to changing environments.
+Require annual reductions in defense spending by the Department of Defense through reducing programs and activities which do not contribute significantly to military capability, allowing leaders of Defense to use their expertise to combat wasteful earmarks and respond to changing environments.“All that would make for $512.5 billion saved over 10 years,” Coffman writes.

 2. $100 billion.
 Adopt “sea swap” policies for cruisers, destroyers, and amphibious ships by flying crews out to ships instead of changing crews at home ports.